ELF-Lab/ParserTools/csv2fst/README.md

 ## Building the Border Lakes Ojibwe FST

 The Makefile requires modifications: 1.
-Modify the `MORPHOLOGYSRCDIR` variable to point to your BorderLakesMorph repo.
+Modify the `MORPHOLOGYSRCDIR` variable to point to your OjibweMorph repo.

 You should now be able to run `make all` to build the FST `ojibwe.fomabin`.
 This will create a directory `generated` which contains the FST, lexc files and